brianhuster/autosave.nvim/README.md

 ```
 If you use Lua to configure the plugin, you can use |vim.g| to set these variables.

+If you use Neovim, you can run `:checkhealth autosave` to check your configuration.

 ## FAQ

 ### When editing Neovim config files, a message saying "Config changed" keeps appearing.